leichen2018/facial_expression_recognition/README.md

 ## Facial Expression Recognition

-This is a repo for CSCI-GA 2265 Foundations of Machine Learning course project, **Face Expression Recognition: SVM vs. Deep Neural Networks**.
+This is a repo for CSCI-GA 2566 Foundations of Machine Learning course project, **Activation Map Comparison between SVM and CNN**.

 Deep learning has derived several state-of-the-art methods in computer vision tasks in recent years.
 This project’s purpose is to re-introduce statistical learning methods,